Well, most analyses of the criminal justice system usually highlight the formal aspects of legal administration, but discretion also plays a big part.

 It’s been called “The Art Of Suiting The Action To Particular Circumstances.”

-Furthermore, people with a position in power can use it for applying and exercising that power.
+Furthermore, people with a position in power can use it to apply and exercising that power.
 Below, I will discuss discretion in criminal justice and why it is essential, so let’s dive right into it!

 What is Discretion in Criminal Justice?